avivcarmis/trafficante/README.md

 </dependency>
 ```

-To add a dependency on JavaRed Library using Gradle, use the following:
+To add a dependency on Trafficante Library using Gradle, use the following:
 ```
 compile 'io.github.avivcarmis:trafficante:1.0.0'
 ```

 ### Getting Started
 ------------
-Trafficante library devides the server into different `Endpoints`.
+Trafficante library divides the server into different `Endpoints`.
 Each endpoint is responsible to handle requests with certain HTTP method and path (i.e. `POST /get_users`), and defines strongly typed request and response entities.
 Let's implement some example endpoint:

 ```
 public class GetUserById extends BasicEndpoint<GetUserById.Request, GetUserById.Response, GetUserById.Response> {